 Best Climbing Flashlights

 No matter the surface or the incline when climbing, it is important to have gear that keeps your hands focused on the mountain and not on fumbling with switches and buttons.
 Flashlights are a vital companion for any serious climber as they illuminate the terrain and help to make sure you are not caught off guard by loose rocks or roots.
-For this reason, we've reviewed our selection of products to find the best climbing flashlights for the avid adventurer.
-How did we narrow down our choices?
-We looked at power source, beam types, durability, and design.
-Long run times and multiple brightness modes are ideal for longer trips while higher lumen, lightweight lights are good for the recreational hiker on a quick trip.
-Regardless of skill level or outdoor ambition, you will want to be sure that you have the best climbing flashlights to keep safely scaling the mountain.
+We looked at power source, beam types, durability, and design when choosing our top picks.
 Headlamps are the most often used flashlight for climbing purposes because they are hands free and can be easily directed by simply moving your head.
 However, angled flashlights can be a good alternative or even complementary light to bring with you.

 Durability Makes the Flashlight